Avvyyy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Hidden directories should be counted
-Script to display all the files that have root in them from /etc/passwd Script to display the number of lines with bin from the /etc/passwd file
+Script to display all the files that have root in them from /etc/passwd Script to display the number of lines with bin from the /etc/passwd file Script to print files with root in them and the next 3 lines after them